 That said, it is possible if a good case can be made for wanton recklessness.
 Your attorney will be able to help you determine whether your claim is viable.

 Seeking Damages for Firework Injuries

 In the case of a serious fireworks-related injury, legal assistance is necessary to recover damages.
-If it resulted form the negligence of wanton actions of another, you can receive compensation for medical bills, pain and suffering, lost earning capacity, and so forth.
+If it resulted from the negligence or wanton actions of another, you can receive compensation for medical bills, pain, suffering, lost earning capacity, and so forth.
 Hart David Carson LLP can help you with your lawsuit, so contact us today to see if you have a viable claim.